ece106/tomatocan/README.md

   database: db/test.sqlite3
 ```

+DO NOT NAME YOUR DEVELOPMENT DATABASE THE SAME AS YOUR TEST DATABASE!!!

 * config/environments/development.rb:

 Create this file DO NOT CHANGE THE NAME (note that it is listed in .gitignore) & paste the following into it: